kallaballa/Cict/README.md

 ##Usage

-Simple pass a 24bit RGB hex value as the first and only parameter.
+Simply pass a 24bit RGB hex value as the first and only parameter.

     ./colorDict 000081